 - 19th century baseball

-In leading Experience Program and Design as well as the Museum’s Program in African American History and Culture, Chris works to engage visitors in conversation about our nation’s rich and diverse history.
-Chris founded two award-winning program series at the museum: its History Alive! theater programs, which offer interactive and emotional presentations of stories of America’s past that resonate in the nation’s present, and the National Youth Summit series, which seeks to engage high school students nationally and internationally in conversation about relevant history.
-The director of the Program in African American History Culture since June 2004, Chris oversees the Program's rich collection of oral histories, interviews, and recordings.
+In leading Experience Program and Design as well as the Museum’s African American History Program.
+Chris works to engage visitors in conversation about our nation’s rich and diverse history.
+Chris founded three major program series at the museum: its History Alive! theater programs, which offer interactive and emotional presentations of stories of America’s past that resonate in the nation’s present; the National Youth Summit series, which seeks to engage high school students nationally and internationally in conversation about relevant history; and the History Film Forum, an annual exploration of history on the screen.
+The director of the African American History Program since June 2004, Chris oversees the Program's rich collection of oral histories, interviews, and recordings.
 He strives to use programming to enrich the experience of every visitor by offering them a glimpse into the rich history and culture of black Americans and an understanding that the American experience springs from many diverse stories.

 Chris founded the National Youth Summit, an American Alliance of Museums award-winning series of programs that convenes thousands of middle and high school students nationally and internationally around an historical topic with relevance for young people today.
 Most recently these programs have focused on the War on Poverty in 2015, 1964 Freedom Summer project in 2014, Abolition in 2013 and the Dust Bowl in 2012 and Freedom Rides in 2011.
 In 2011, Chris directed the Museum's programs in commemoration of the 50th Anniversary of the 1961 Freedom Rides including the first National Youth Summit, which engaged thousands of young people nationwide with veterans of the Civil Rights Movement.
 In 2010, he led efforts to honor and commemorate the 50th anniversary of the Greensboro sit-ins including the Youth Town Hall with the Greensboro Four.
 In 2005 Chris created “We Shall Overcome: The 40th Anniversary of the Voting Rights March,” a living history and musical tribute to the civil rights activists who put their bodies on the line to bring about the Voting Rights Act.
 He directs the Museum’s annual celebration of the Martin Luther King Jr. national holiday.
 Chris also worked on the exhibition Abraham Lincoln: An Extraordinary Life and managed the Lincoln Lecture Series which looked at issues faced by the 16th president that are still relevant today.